 Note: If guest file system indexing is disabled restores may still be initiated through Enterprise Manager however they will still require the first mount to be performed with similar performance implications as previously described.

 Veeam Explorers are installed as part of the backup server and backup console when installed remotely.
 When performing item-level recoveries the file-level recovery engine is leveraged.
 Please see the previous section for deployment considerations.

 The Veeam Explorer for SQL Server, SharePoint and Oracle all use a staging server to allow selecting a specific point in time for point-in-time restore.
 This introduces an additional connection as illustrated below.

 When using Veeam for replicating VMs to a disaster recovery (DR) site, it is recommended to keep the Backup & Replication server in the DR site alongside the replicas.
 When the backup server is located in the DR site it enables true "1-Click Failover" by being able to start Failover Plans immediately and thus eliminate manual reconfiguration before the failover process can be initiated.

 Proper planning dictates that to get 1-Click Failover working it requires that the vSphere clusters in each location are connected to separate vCenter servers.
 In the event of an outage in the primary datacenter it is only possible for the Backup & Replication server in the DR site to initiate failover if the vCenter server itself is available.

 In cases when it is impossible to have multiple vCenter instances across sites (e.g. Metro Cluster or similar active-active configurations), the recommended solution is to use vCenter Server and following these steps in event of a disaster:

-- Configure VMware DRS affinity rules4 for pinning replica vCenter VM to a specific host
+Configure VMware DRS affinity rules for pinning replica vCenter VM to a specific host

 In this section we will outline two examples based on two enterprises with 50 remote/branch offices (ROBO).
 They have the following common characteristics: